rktjmp/lush.nvim/EXTEND.md

 ## Combining specs to create a variation

-You can apply the examples above to create theme variants as a developer, or you can use `lush.merge`.
+You can apply the examples above to create colorscheme variants as a developer, or you can use `lush.merge`.

-Imaginging you had a base theme, and one which enhanced the brightness of language statements and another, constants, you could apply `merge` like this:
+Imaginging you had a base colorscheme, and one which enhanced the brightness of language statements and another, constants, you could apply `merge` like this:

 ```lua